Heritage Trades

 Heritage Carpentry

-Carpentry at the Perth Academy of Building Arts & Science is rooted in the enduring traditions of building, while fully engaging with the demands of the modern world.
-Students begin with the fundamentals — foundations, floors, walls, and roofs — learning how to lay out, frame, and construct structures that are both sound and code-compliant.
-From there, the curriculum advances into more sophisticated systems, including complex roof framing, exterior finishes, and the integration of windows, doors, and architectural details.
+Carpentry at The Perth Academy of Building Arts & Science is rooted in the enduring traditions of building, while fully engaging with the demands of the modern world.
+Participants begin with the fundamentals — foundations, floors, walls, and roofs — learning how to lay out, frame, and construct structures that are both sound and aligned with current building practices.
+From there, the learning progresses through more sophisticated systems, including complex roof framing, exterior finishes, and the integration of windows, doors, and architectural details.
 Every stage emphasizes precision, durability, and the deep logic of how buildings stand and endure.

 Craft & Material Intelligence

-Carpentry at PABAS is more than assembly — it is a craft grounded in material intelligence and historical understanding.
-Students develop fluency in traditional joinery, timber framing, and architectural millwork, learning to shape wood with both hand tools and modern equipment.
+Carpentry at The Perth Academy of Building Arts & Science is more than assembly — it is a craft grounded in material intelligence and historical understanding.
+Participants develop fluency in traditional joinery, timber framing, and architectural millwork, learning to shape wood with both hand tools and modern equipment.
 They study the properties of materials at a fundamental level — how wood moves, how structures breathe, and how traditional methods can be harmonized with contemporary building science.

 Thinking, Planning, Communicating